Applies to: Circuit Tracks

 Pressing samples will take you to the samples screen which shows the samples in the pack.
 These are all audio files.
 You can upload different formats, but all audio will be converted to 48khz Mono 16bit when sent to Circuit Tracks.
-Selecting a sample will allow you to change its name, replace the samples, send it to the Circuit Tracks, download it to your computer, or remove it from the pack.
+Selecting a sample allows you to change its name, replace the samples, send it to the Circuit Tracks, download it to your computer, or remove it from the pack.
 You can also drag and drop samples from a file browser (e.g. Finder on Mac) into these slots.
 No sample can be longer than 98.3 seconds, and you can store a total of 196.6 seconds worth of samples.

-The Patches screen shows all of the synth patches in the pack.
+The Patches screen shows all the synth patches in the pack.
 These patches can be used by either Synth 1 or Synth 2.
-Selecting a patch will allow you to change its name, category (used for quick reference to know the sound type), replace the patch, download it or remove it.
+Selecting a patch allows you to change its name, and category (used for quick reference to know the sound type), replace the patch, download it or remove it.

 You can also drag patches in via SysEx, these can be from Circuit Tracks or the original Circuit.

 Sending/Saving the pack

-Once you're happy with the content in the pack you can either save it to your account, computer or send it to your Circuit Tracks.
+Once you're happy with the content in the pack you can either save it to your account, or computer or send it to your Circuit Tracks.
 This is done with the options at the top of the Packs screen:

 When you click 'Send to Circuit Tracks' you'll be able to decide if you want to send the whole Pack or just one section:

 Once you click one of these options you can choose the Pack slot to send to, the first slot is the internal memory, the remaining slots are for use with an SD card.
-(Note that only one will be available if no SD card is inserted to Circuit Tracks):
+(Note that only one will be available if no SD card is inserted into Circuit Tracks):